Skip to main content

 Do you track PFAS and microplastics?

 We track PFAS (PFOA/PFOS) using EPA SDWIS violation data.
-Microplastics are not yet regulated under the Safe Drinking Water Act, so there is no official compliance data — but our microplastics guide covers what we know and how to reduce exposure.
+Microplastics are not yet regulated under the Safe Drinking Water Act, so there is no official compliance data, but our research covers what we know and how to reduce exposure.